-Empty Strings: Empty string is not allowed as a DFDL string literal value unless explicitly stated otherwise in the description of a property.
-In this case the use of empty string provides some property specific behavior different from simply using the empty string as a value.
-When the empty string is to be used as a value, the entity %ES; must be used in the corresponding DFDL string literal.

 Whitespace: When whitespace must be used as part of a property value, the DFDL string literal must use entities (such as %WSP;) to represent the whitespace.
 (This allows a property to represent lists of DFDL string literals by using literal spaces to separate list elements.)

 Character strings in DFDL String Literals